 Two pieces of legislation on warnings died in the last Congress that the National Alliance of State Broadcaster Associations and the BWWG supported, according to Rudman.

 The legislation was based on the Partnership for Public Warning report “A National Strategy for Integrated Public Warning and Capability.”
 Reinforced with language from the previous legislative attempts, Rudman feels this proposal can finally give real, wide-ranging value and meaning to FEMA’s Common Alerting Protocol warning tool, the Integrated Public Alert and Warning System.

 “We want a national strategy to provide timely and authoritative emergency protective information to people at risk using all viable warning systems,” Rudman said.

 He hopes to collect between 100 and 200 signatures and to present them to “key people in Congress who supported those bills to introduce them again, and get them passed.”
-He’s got about 75 signatures so far.
+He has collected about 83 signatures so far.